Aaron-Gp/iGEM-2024/content/project-engineering.md

 #### Learn

-​	During the process of designing the device, we encountered various challenges, such as overly complex control systems, insufficient stability, inability to conduct multi-sample testing, and issues with the optical path design.
+​During the process of designing the device, we encountered various challenges, such as overly complex control systems, insufficient stability, inability to conduct multi-sample testing, and issues with the optical path design.
 Throughout the real-time testing and discussion phases, we continuously documented various issues, proposed improvement plans, and actively sought help from knowledgeable teachers and consultants.
 Eventually, we completed a hardware design that met the requirements.
 Through continuous learning, improvement, and questioning, our expertise in the relevant fields has been greatly boosted.

 ## Software